Pāua: Human use

-To Māori, pāua are recognised taonga, or treasure, esteemed both as kaimoana (seafood) and as a valued resource for traditional and contemporary arts and crafts.
+To Māori, pāua are recognised taonga, or a treasure, esteemed both as kaimoana (seafood) and as a valued resource for traditional and contemporary arts and crafts.
 Pāua were often harvested by diving.
 Two traditional methods for collecting pāua included using a specialised flat tool called a māripi to pry pāua off the sea floor, or by placing an Astrostole scabra (seven-armed starfish), a major predator of pāua, atop the shell.
 Pāua could be eaten raw, smoked, cooked in a hāngī, or preserved.
 Preserved pāua were often kept for winter months, or used as items to trade with inland iwi.

-Pāua shells are frequently used to represent eyes of human and animal figures in Māori carvings, and used as decorations on skirts, cloaks and in earrings.
+Pāua shells are frequently used to represent eyes of human and animal figures in Māori carvings, and used as decorations on cloaks and in earrings.
 Pāua is traditionally associated with the stars or whetū, the symbolic eyes of ancestors that gaze down from the night sky.

+Pāua has historically been used by Māori to make fishing lures, with fish being attracted to flashes of light bouncing off the surface of the pāua shell.

 During the colonial era of New Zealand, British settlers detested the taste of pāua, but had an appreciation for the shells.
-Pāua shells were highly requested items on Second voyage of James Cook, and were highly sought after by 19th Century British jewellers.
+Pāua shells were highly requested items on the second voyage of James Cook, and were highly sought after by 19th century British jewellers.
 Eventually pāua became a part of the European New Zealander diet, first often appearing in soups and chowders.
 An international market for pāua meat began in the 1970s, after which pāua numbers dropped in the wild.